-When new versions of BWC are released, they are published to our APT and Yum repositories.
+When new versions of EWC are released, they are published to our APT and Yum repositories.
 You can use standard Linux package management tools to install these upgraded packages.

-Depending on the versions you are upgrading to and from, you may need to run additional data model migration scripts.
+As part of the general upgrade procedure, you will need to run scripts to upgrade the Mistral Database prior to restarting EWC services.
+See below for more details.
+Depending on the versions you are upgrading to and from, you may need to run additional migration scripts.

 If you skipped a version and are upgrading to a newer version, please make sure you also run the migration scripts for skipped versions.

 General Upgrade Procedure¶